RichDeBourke/simple-f3-multi-lang-site/README.md

 **2019/05/10** – Validated the site works with jQuery 3.4.1 and Bootstrap 4.3.1.

 **2019/05/27** – Moved the section for the EU cookie notice to the bottom of the page as Google was sometimes including the notice text in the snippet on some search engine results pages.

 **2019/07/02** – Implemented `display=swap` on the Google Fonts, which eliminates the need for a font manager, at least for Google Fonts (I was using [Font Face Observer](https://fontfaceobserver.com/)).

+**2020/01/20** – Validated the site works with Fat-Free 3.7.1 and Bootstrap 4.4.1, and made some minor edits to the content.